Equivariant analytic torsion for proper actions: Properties of the -trace

 \begin{lemma} If $T$ is $e$-Hilbert--Schmidt, and $A \in \cB(L^2(W))^G$, then $AT$ and $TA$ are $e$-Hilbert--Schmidt. \end{lemma} \begin{proof} This is immediate for $AT$.
-Applying part (b) of lemma \ref{lem Tre HSe} implies that $T^*$ is $e$-Hilbert--Schmidt if $T$ is, so it follows $A^*T^*$ is also $e$-Hilbert--Schmidt.
-Another application of part (b) of lemma \ref{lem Tre HSe} then implies that $TA$ is $e$-Hilbert--Schmidt. \end{proof}
+Applying lemma \ref{lem Tre HSe} implies that $T^*$ is $e$-Hilbert--Schmidt if $T$ is, so it follows $A^*T^*$ is also $e$-Hilbert--Schmidt.
+Another application of lemma \ref{lem Tre HSe} then implies that $TA$ is $e$-Hilbert--Schmidt. \end{proof}